-There are lots of benefits of managing risk, many of which are discussed elsewhere on this site.
+There are lots of benefits of project risk management, many of which are discussed elsewhere on this site.
 But ‘risk management’ can be an abstract unless you work with your teams to implement the changes required to deliver on those benefits.

 When you are setting up new risk management processes, it’s important to get the right people involved.
-Unless you have the buy in and support of a wide range of colleagues, you will find it difficult to manage risk professionally and effectively across your portfolio of projects.
+Unless you have the buy in and support of a wide range of colleagues, you will find it difficult to manage project risk effectively across your portfolio.

 These are the roles involved in implementing and supporting an enterprise approach to project risk management.